FullScreenShenanigans/Documentation/Storage.md

 ItemsHolder.toggle("started");
 ```

-`checkExistence` can be used to check if there is an item under the specified key, and if not, add it to the collection.
+`checkExistence` can be used to check if there is an item under the specified key and if not, add it to the collection.

 ```typescript
 ItemsHolder.checkExistence("color");